guardian/support-service-lambdas/handlers/product-move-api/README.md

 # Product move api
-This is a lambda API to take a subscription ID for a contribution and move the subscription to be a digital subscription.
+This is an API, implemented by a lambda, to take a subscription ID for a contribution and move the subscription to be a digital subscription.
 It would be called from the backend, either manage-frontend or possibly support-frontend for acquisition channel based switches.